Alberto becomes first-named tropical storm of season, threatens Texas, Gulf Coast - UPI.com

 Forecasters warned motorists the storm could start affecting the I-35 corridor as early as Wednesday afternoon.

-The National Hurricane Center has issued multiple tropical storm warnings across the Texas coast from San Luis Pass near Galveston to the mouth of the Rio Grande River.
+The NHC has issued multiple tropical storm warnings across the Texas coast from San Luis Pass near Galveston to the mouth of the Rio Grande River.
 Authorities are cautioning the storm surge from Alberto could reach as high as 4 feet.

 The Texas cities of Galveston and Surfside Beach were already seeing flooding as of 12 p.m.
 EDT Wednesday.
 The heaviest rain in that state is predicted to fall in south Corpus Christi.